Zelo

-Choi Jun-hong (born October 15, 1996), known professionally as Zelo, is a South Korean rapper and dancer best known as the former member of the South Korean boy group B.A.P.
+Choi Jun-hong (born October 15, 1996), known professionally as Zelo, is a South Korean rapper and dancer best known as the member of the South Korean boy group B.A.P.
 He made his recording debut with the single "Never Give Up" under B.A.P's sub-unit Bang&Zelo in November 2011.
 He departed TS Entertainment in December 2018.

 Early life

 Zelo was born on October 15, 1996, in Mokpo, South Korea.
 He has one older brother.
 He aspired to be a soccer player when he was young, but then changed his dreams to becoming a singer as he chanced upon music and grew interested in it.
 He started practising beatboxing and dancing at home.
 In 5th grade, Zelo was introduced by an acquaintance who recognized his talent to Joy Dance - Plug In Music Academy located in Gwangju, which is a well-known music academy.
 He auditioned for several recording companies but did not succeed generally because he was too young.
 He was finally accepted as a trainee at TS Entertainment.
 He graduated from School of Performing Arts Seoul in 2015.